Archbishop bars Pelosi from communion over support for abortion rights

 Pelosi, who describes herself as a devout Catholic, has defended her support for abortion rights despite the Catholic Church’s stance against abortion.

-“I believe that God has given us a free will to honor our responsibilities,” Pelosi said in a press conference last fall.
+“I believe that God has given us a free will to honor our responsibilities,” Pelosi said in a press conference last September, noting that she is the mother of five children.

+“For us, it was a complete and total blessing, which we enjoy every day of our lives.
+But it’s none of our business how other people choose the size and timing of their families,” Pelosi said.

+The move to formally say that communion should be withheld from Pelosi is an escalation of the Catholic leader’s feud with the Speaker.

 Pelosi’s office did not immediately respond to a request for comment.